markjpjones/projects/yelp sentiment analysis/README.md

 ## Model Application

-Now that we have a model that can accuractley predict the sentiment of reviews, lets use it to analyse reviews for a resutant to see what insights we can learn.
+Now that we have a model that can accuractley predict the sentiment of reviews, lets use it to analyse reviews for a restaurant to see what insights we can learn.
 For this I chose to use the [Pampas steakhouse](https://www.pampasusa.com/) reesturant in Las Vegas.
 What drew me to Pampas was that despite having won multiple awards (see website for details), it consistently has the the worst star rating of any steak resturant in Las Vegas.
 This can be seen in the graph below, which shows how Pampas' average star rating compares to ratings for all other steak resturants in Las Vegas.
 Here the line in red refers to Pampas.

 <p align="center">
 	<img src="README.assets/pampas yearly rating.png" height="500" width="800"/>
 </p>

 One reason for this could be a lack of diversifty/spread in the star rating.
 For example, Pampas could receive predomindately three star reviews which suggests people don't have strong opinions about the dining there.
 The graph below shows the breakdown of star ratings for Pampas (since 2013) when compared with all other steak resturants.
-We can see that Pampas does have a good spread of staring ratings, with a much higher proportion of one and two star reviews than other steakhouses.
+We can see that Pampas does have a good spread of star ratings, with a much higher proportion of one and two star reviews than other steakhouses.

 <p align="center">
 	<img src="README.assets/pampas star breakdown.png" height="400" width="750"/>